Sheffield, Cornwall: History

 Sheffield Quarry's granite was highly prized due to its superior quality and strength.
-The quarry yielded a very coarse-grained grey granite with large felspar crystals; the crystals interlock and lie in all directions adding to its strength, although this made quarrying more difficult it remained valuable as the margins of granite close to Penzance and St Ives did not yield such a good quality of stone.
+The quarry yielded a very coarse-grained grey granite with large feldspar crystals; the crystals interlock and lie in all directions adding to its strength, although this made quarrying more difficult it remained valuable as the margins of granite close to Penzance and St Ives did not yield such a good quality of stone.

 After the Beerhouse Act 1830, a kiddlywink (or kiddle-e-wink), which is an old name for a Cornish beer shop or beer house, was thought to have been set up in what is now No. 2 Lower Sheffield and a paraffin store constructed next door (now No. 1).
 Kiddlywinks were reputed to be the haunts of smugglers and often had an unmarked bottle of spirits under the counter, however farm and quarry labourers were also known to receive beer instead of wages.
 Sheffield continued to grow and prosper until it was large enough to warrant a chapel and Sunday school.

 The "Teetotal Wesleyan" chapel (a split from the Wesleyan Church), built around 1845, was later a New Connexion chapel and then converted to a Wesleyan School, it has now been converted to a house.
 A blacksmith at Sheffield is also shown on the OS map of 1875.